astronomyk/ScopeSim_FDR_Docs/ScopeSim_Overview/rst/1_introduction.rst

 Documentation and code bases
 ++++++++++++++++++++++++++++

-.. list-table:: Links to the open source doumentation and code bases
+.. list-table:: Links to the open source documentation and code bases
     :name: tbl-list-of-packages

     *   - Package